-In November last year, Pastor Julia Lennon joined our team of Bush Chaplains.
-Based in Oodnadatta, she is working to foster relationships between First and Second Peoples, and create a space for healing.
+Oodnadatta welcomes our new Bush Chaplain Pastor Julia Lennon.
+She is working to foster relationships between First and Second Peoples, and create a space for healing.

 ‘Oodnadatta’ is believed to be an adaptation of the local Arrernte word ‘utnadata’, which means ‘blossom of the mulga’.
 The country surrounding this inland town has been inhabited by Aboriginal people for more than 30,000 years.
 It is also where Flynn’s first nursing home was established, and the land from which some of our early Bush Chaplains set off to bring practical, pastoral and spiritual care to people in remote Australia.

 Growing up in and around the Oodnadatta community, Julia is our first ever female Aboriginal Bush Chaplain.
 She said she hopes to bring First and Second Peoples together, and told us about what it means to be a Frontier Services Bush Chaplain.

 “For me, it means we are finally being heard,” she said.
 “It’s about learning to walk alongside people in different communities, reaching out and letting people know that we’re here to care.”

 A church in the open air